High Arctic relocation: History

 The relocatees included Inuit who had been featured in Robert J. Flaherty's film Nanook of the North (1922), recorded prior to the relocation.
-It also included Josephie Flaherty, Robert's half-Inuit son, whom he never met.
+It also included Josephie Flaherty, Robert's half-Inuk son, whom he never met.

 Motivations

 The forced relocations are widely considered to have been motivated by a desire to reinforce Canadian sovereignty in the Arctic Archipelago by creating settlements in the area.
 In Relocation to the High Arctic, Alan R. Marcus proposes that the relocation of the Inuit not only served as an experiment, but as an answer to "the Eskimo problem."
 The federal government stressed that "the Eskimo problem" was linked to the Inuit's reluctance to give up their nomadic ways in areas that were supposedly overpopulated and went so far as to provide detailed accounts of poor hunting seasons and starvation within the Inukjuak area as a direct result of over-population.
 However, the federal government knew the area in question was in the midst of a low trapping season due to the end of a four-year fox cycle.

-The Canadian government has claimed that volunteer families had agreed to participate in a program to reduce areas of perceived overpopulation and poor hunting in Northern Quebec, to reduce their dependency on welfare, and to resume a subsistence lifestyle.
+The Canadian government has claimed that volunteer families had agreed to participate in a program to reduce areas of perceived overpopulation and poor hunting in northern Quebec, to reduce their dependency on welfare, and to resume a subsistence lifestyle.